gavindeiss/song-sort/README.md

         - You may need to install nodemon first: `npm i nodemon -G`
         - Note: You can also literally just run `nodemon server.js`, not sure why it's industry practice to make a 'script' for one liners like this.

-# Chapter 2: Like, Actually building the App
+# Chapter 2: Implementing the Core Functionality

 Everything should be setup for your app to be 'running' at this point, there's just not much of anything happening.
 Let's change that.